VerianCS/VerianCS/README.md

 # Brian.

 >[!NOTE]
 >##### Greetings, I am [Brian](https://github.com/VerianCS/), computers sciences student.
-I am a self taught full stack developer and machine learning developer, passionate about programming, learning and improving myself on every project
+I am a self taught full stack developer and AI engineer, researcher of use of quantum algorithms in the AI development.